deepraj1729/DevSecOps/README.md

 # DevSecOps
-All in One repo for DevSecOps
+All in One repo about my journey in DevSecOps